-On May 5, 2022, the Financing Corporation Board of Directors authorized the issuance of debt in an amount not to exceed \$30 million to finance the costs to construct and equip a mixed-use student housing and student center facility to be located on the Sarasota-Manatee campus of the University.
-The debt is anticipated to be sold through a public debt issuance at a tax-exempt, fixed interest rate, will be issued on parity with the Financing Corporation's outstanding Housing bonds, and will mature not more than 30 years after issuance.
-The University of South Florida anticipates contributing \$16.5 million to pay for a significant portion of the student center portion of the project.
-Following the approval of debt by the USF Board of Trustees on June 15, 2022, and approval by the Florida Board of Governors on September 14, 2022, the Financing Corporation Board of Directors authorized the execution of closing documents on September 16, 2022.
-The issuance of debt is expected in November 2022.
+On May 9, 2023, the Financing Corporation Board of Directors authorized the issuance of debt in an amount equal to \$200,000,000 for the purpose of financing a portion of the construction of a stadium project to be located on the Tampa campus of the University.
+The debt is anticipated to be in the form of a bank loan at a taxable, fixed interest rate, will be issued on parity with the Financing Corporation's outstanding Athletics notes, and will mature not more than 20 years after issuance.
+The University of South Florida anticipates contributing approximately \$140 million to pay for a portion of the project.
+The debt was approved by the USF Board of Trustees on June 13, 2023, and was approved by the Florida Board of Governors on September 8, 2023.
+The debt will be issued following this date.